Continuous-Data/MSSQL-CICD-Helper/README.md

   - support for adding any custom arguments to SQLPackage.exe
 - discover and save MsBuild.exe / SQLPackage.exe on runner system

-## upcoming features
+## Upcoming features

 - Building and deploying SSIS packages
 - Building and deploying SSAS packages
 - Building and deploying SSRS packages
-- call a test script such as T-SQLT
+- Test Automation (such as T-SQLT)
 - Support for Azure SQL Database (it does support Azure VMs with SQL installed on it)
-- maintaining / exporting dacpac prior to deploy
+- Maintaining / exporting dacpac prior to deploy
-- support for saving environments for deploying (which you should do in your CI system if possible)
+- Support for saving environments for deploying (which you should do in your CI system if possible)

 ## Supported CI Systems